2 months

 In addition to the summary view, I added transparency to the generation time, time estimate, and a simple loading animation, exported as a Lottie file.

-One of the insights we discovered was what about information about rules was important to see.
+One of the insights we discovered was what information regarding rules was important to see.

 Example use case: